tantaman/vanilla-fetch/README.md

 Can't we go back to using language primitives for data fetching in `JS`?
 Can't it be simple?
 And can't we _fetch before we render_ while still localizing data fetching concerns with the components that need the data?
 Finally, can we allow our async APIs, which may have caching in them already, to keep the responsibility of caching?

-This little repository is an exploration of those questions before integrating the model into `https://aphrodite.sh` down the road.

-And the answer seems to be YES!
+The answer seems to be YES!
 We can do all of this with no help from Suspense/Relay/Apollo/insert other framework here.
 We can do it all, and keep it all pretty simple, with vanilla `JS`.

 # How Its Done